-This general argument that different exchange-rate movements require different policy responses is difficult to communicate with the public and with financial markets.
-In the mid-1990s, the Bank tried to explain these ideas by creating and publishing the Monetary Conditions Index (MCI), a weighted average of the exchange rate and an interest rate (Freedman, 1995).
-It soon appeared, however, that financial markets viewed some MCI movements as a clear indication of a policy change and thus an opportunity for a profitable trade.
+This point is not easy to communicate with the public or with financial markets.
+In the mid 1990s, the Bank tried to explain these ideas by creating and publishing the Monetary Conditions Index (MCI), a weighted average of the exchange rate and an interest rate (Freedman 1995).
+It soon appeared, however, that financial markets viewed deviations of the

+MCI from its "desirable" level as a clear indication of a policy change and thus a clear opportunity for a profitable trade.
 As a result, the Bank soon abandoned the MCI.
-In the mid-2000s, with rising commodity prices and a strengthening Canadian dollar, the Bank tried again, but this time by making an explicit distinction between "Type 1" (eg. commodity prices) and "Type 2" (eg. portfolio adjustments) sources of exchange-rate movements (Bank of Canada, 2005; Dodge, 2005; Ragan, 2005).
-This explicit distinction, together with the cumbersome labels, seems now to be rarely made in speeches by the governor or deputy governors, although the logic of the basic argument is sometimes clear in context.
+In the mid 2000s, with rising commodity prices and a strengthening Canadian dollar, the Bank tried again, but this time by making an explicit distinction between "Type 1" (eg. commodity prices) and "Type 2" (eg. portfolio adjustments) sources of exchange-rate movements (Bank of Canada 2005, Dodge 2005, Ragan 2005).
+This explicit distinction, together with the cumbersome labels, seems now to be rarely made in speeches by the governor or deputy governors, although the logic of the basic argument is often clear in context.
 The appropriate role of a flexible exchange rate in the conduct of Canadian monetary policy remains a communications challenge for the Bank of Canada.

-The Current State of Canadian Monetary Policy
+G. The Current State of Canadian Monetary Policy.

 After many years, many shocks, and many lessons learned, central banks in most developed countries, including Canada, seem to have converged on some solid guiding principles for monetary policy.
 These can be boiled down to two key observations regarding how economies function and how monetary policy operates.
 First, there is a clear recognition that high and variable inflation is costly.
-Not all of these costs are easy to measure or even to simulate in simple macro models, but they are nonetheless real (Ragan, 1998).
+Not all of these costs are easy to measure or even to simulate in simple macro models, but they are nonetheless real (Ragan 1998).
 Second, there is an equally clear acknowledgement that the rate of inflation is the single macro variable that monetary policy is able to influence in a sustained and systematic manner.
 With these two underlying principles, it is perhaps not surprising that monetary policy has evolved in many countries to the point where central banks explicitly target a low rate of inflation.
 Canada was the second country to formally adopt inflation targeting, in 1991, and many countries followed suit over the next twenty years.
 In retrospect, this evolution of monetary policy toward inflation targeting may seem obvious or inevitable, but it required the shocks and policy mistakes and learning that occurred over the previous thirty years; it really has been a "natural selection" of good and workable ideas.